 You must be logged on as an administrator to perform these steps.

 Before you begin, note that the FAT32 file system has size limitations.
-You can't create a FAT32 partition greater than 32 gigabytes (GB).
-Also, you can't store a file larger than 4 GB on a FAT32 partition.
-If the partition you want to format is larger than 32 GB, the NTFS format might be a better option.
-For more information, see Convert a hard disk or partition to NTFS format.
+In this version of Windows, you cannot create a FAT32 partition greater than 32 gigabytes (GB).
+In addition, you cannot store a file larger than 4 GB on a FAT32 partition.
+For more information, see Comparing NTFS and FAT file systems.

-Converting a hard disk partition or volume from NTFS to FAT32 requires that you reformat the partition, which deletes any data on it.
+Converting a hard disk partition or volume from NTFS to FAT32 requires that you reformat the partition, which will destroy any data on it.
 Be sure to back up any data you want to keep before you begin.

 Open Computer by clicking the Start button , and then clicking Computer.